reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

- `{!reach} 'use strict'` enables unused variables checks for all subsequent
+ `{!rsh} 'use strict'` enables unused variables checks for all subsequent
 declarations within the current scope.
 If a variable is declared, but never used, there will
 be an error emitted at compile time.